slaclab/sdf-docs/reference.md

 scancel <jobid>
 ```

-### What is Pre-emption? :id=pre-emption

-As typically we have fewer resources than the aggregate requirements of all user groups at SLAC, we cannot provide resources to everyone when they need it.
-We therefore have to have different classes of users on our systems: those whose groups have [purchased servers](resources-and-allocations.md#contributing-to-sdf) and those who are using the [shared partition](#shared-partition) to use resources provided by SLAC's indirect.
-In order to be "fair" to the owners of servers who have contributed their resources into the SDF, we provide immediate access to their servers - when they need it.
-At the same time, users on the shared partition are allowed to use the owner's servers - when the owners do not need it.
-As such, in order to provide this level of guarantee to the owners, we have to 'kick-off' any shared scavenger jobs that may be running on that server at the time the owners request access to their hardware.
-This is known as pre-emption.

 ###  How can I request GPUs?

 You can use the `--gpus` to specify gpus for your jobs: Using a number will request the number of any gpu that is available (what you get depends upon what your Account/Association is and what is available when you request it).
 You can also specify the type of gpus by prefixing the number with the model name. eg